 Is There Jewelry Made From Nickel Silver?

 Yes, there’s jewelry made from nickel silver.
-Nickel silver is a cheap substitute for real silver and looks like silver, which is its main appeal.
+Nickel silver is a cheap substitute for real silver and is nearly identical to it.
+This visual similarity is the main appeal of this base metal alloy.

-The biggest drawback is that nickel silver has too much nickel in it and nickel is a common allergenic metal to a large percentage of the population.
+The biggest drawback is that nickel silver has too much nickel in it and this metal is a common allergen to a large percentage of the population.

 See examples below.